 Now that we have all the setup that we need in place, create a project in NeetoDeploy by following this guide.

 Once you've created a project in NeetoDeploy and connected your repository, enable review apps.
 Commit all the above changes into a branch and open a pull request to the main branch.
-You will be able to see that the PR has shown up in the Review apps
+You will be able to see that the PR has shown up in the Review apps section and is getting deployed.

 Once the deployment has been finished, you should be able to view the live app.